“Never think, because you cannot write a letter easily, that it is better not to write at all.

 It’s not just a thank you or birthday card, but a chance to connect, to touch, to express oneself.
 When you sit down to write on one of these cards, when you read the words expressed on the front, you’ll be surprised how it unlocks your own words, the feelings pouring out.
 And if you can really sit and write directly, with your heart, for five, even two, minutes, you are allowing yourself to experience something as close to the genuine human experience as we’ll ever get.
 And in return, you’re creating an experience for someone else.
 That, I believe, is worth writing a card for.

-MY BUNDLE
+MY PERSONAL BUNDLE

 Find Your Greeting